phoenixvc/cognitive-mesh/docs/prds/07-agentic-systems/agentic-ai-system/mesh-widget.md

 The enterprise mesh has evolved—now, business users hand tasks off to a network of compliant, autonomous agents, but with full confidence that their oversight matters.
 When Jane, an Operations Manager, delegates a multi-step process to the mesh, she watches the Agent Status Banner light up: her agent is active, healthy, and within approved authority.

 Suddenly, the agent requests an action beyond its usual scope.
 Instantly, the Authority/Consent Modal surfaces, and Jane reviews and approves the request—knowing her approval is logged for both her and compliance.
-Later, Jane’s admin checks the real-time Audit Log Overlay, finding every agent action captured and traceable with colored indicators for overrides and escalations.
+Later, Jane's admin checks the real-time Audit Log Overlay, finding every agent action captured and traceable with colored indicators for overrides and escalations.

 There are no hidden corners, no untraceable leaps of "autonomy."
-The mesh’s transparency and control converts employee anxiety into decisiveness, and shifts compliance from a blocker to a business enabler.
+The mesh's transparency and control converts employee anxiety into decisiveness, and shifts compliance from a blocker to a business enabler.

 ------------------------------------------------------------------------